Crotalo0/password_manager/README.md

 Make sure that my_key.key is in the same dir.

 To see saved passwords:
-Enter site for which password is needed, clich search, enter master password.
+Enter site for which password is needed, click search, enter master password.

 Password are encrypted with fernet library and saved in a .json file in working directory.